rogerpadilla/prouter/README.md

 router
   .use('(.*)', (req, resp, next) => {

-    // this handler will be for any routing event, before other handlers const srcPath = router.getPath();
+    // this handler will run for any routing event, before other handlers
-    const destPath = req.originalUrl;
-    console.log('coming from', srcPath);
-    console.log('going to', destPath);

     const isAllowed = authService.validateHasAccessToUrl(req.originalUrl);

     // (programmatically) end the request-response cycle, avoid executing other middlewares